aleszu/covid-tweets/README.md

 # Covid-19 tweets

-A dashboard created by researchers at the Lazer Lab to explore the top links, domains and keywords extracted from 29 million tweets related to Covid-19 shared between January 1st and September 30th, 2020 by over half a million Americans for whom we have demographic information such as age, state of residence and political party registration.
+A dashboard I created with researchers at Northeastern University's [Lazer Lab](https://lazerlab.net/) to explore the top links, domains and keywords extracted from 29 million tweets related to Covid-19 shared between January 1st and September 30th, 2020 by over half a million Americans for whom we have demographic information such as age, state of residence and political party registration.

 ## Authors

-These findings are the product of a collaboration at [Lazer Labs](https://lazerlab.net/) at the Network Science Institute, Northeastern University, Boston.
+These findings are the product of a collaboration at [Lazer Lab](https://lazerlab.net/) at the Network Science Institute, Northeastern University, Boston.

 This app was built by [Aleszu Bajak](http://aleszu.com/), at Northeastern's School of Journalism, with help from Damian Ruck, Hong Qu, Sarah Shugars, Alexi Quintana and the Lazer Lab.